 La Quinta de Sarapiqui (La Virgen) –Located on 10 acres near Tirimbina Biological Reserve, this rustic eco-lodge is a nature-lover’s haven.
 Their spacious, thatched-roof bungalows all have porches with hammocks and rocking chairs.
 Walking trails lead to ponds, a butterfly garden, and a frog habitat.
 Massages and local tours are also available.
 Check Rates or Read Reviews

-THINGS TO DO IN LIMON (THE CARIBBEAN SIDE OF COSTA RICA)
+THINGS TO DO IN LIMON (CARIBBEAN COSTA RICA)

 RAFTING THE RIO PACUARE